PaulApivat/query_ethereum/README.md

 **Blocks, advanced data**

 - Hash: The cryptographic hash that represents the block header (the unique identifier of the block).
+- Parent hash: The hash of hte block that came before the current block.
+- Sha3Uncles ?
+- StateRoot ?
+- Nonce: A value used to demonstrate proof-of-work for a block by the miner.

 - Uncle blocks
 - Gas